Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 Further if $|Y|\geq k-r$, then $\rk(A) = k$ and obviously $\widetilde{\rk}(A) = k$, so that we are allowed to ignore the terms in the sum corresponding to $|Y|\geq k-r$.
 Once we fix the sizes of $X$ and $Y$ as above, we have $\binom{h}{i}$ possibilities to choose $X\subseteq F$ and $\binom{n-h}{j}$ for $Y\subseteq E\smallsetminus F$.
 Further $i$ and $j$ range between $r+1$ and $h$ and between $0$ and $k-r-1$, respectively.
 Whenever $j\leq k-r-1$ also $\min(k,r+j) = r+j$, hence we may simplify the second of the two equations.
 By putting all the pieces together, we obtain the identity of the statement. \end{proof}

-\begin{remark} When the stressed subset with non-empty cusp $F$ is a hyperplane, the preceding formula reduces to \cite[Proposition 3.13]{ferroni-nasr-vecchi}, which therefore leads to a nice expression for the Tutte polynomial of paving matroids.
-Such a formula was first stated by Brylawski in \cite[Proposition 7.9]{brylawski2}. \end{remark}
+\begin{remark} When the stressed subset with non-empty cover $F$ is a hyperplane, the preceding formula reduces to \cite[Proposition~3.13]{ferroni-nasr-vecchi}, which therefore leads to a nice expression for the Tutte polynomial of paving matroids.
+Such a formula was stated by Brylawski in \cite[Proposition~7.9]{brylawski2}. \end{remark}

 Now, we can state how the Tutte polynomial of an arbitrary elementary split matroid looks like.

 \begin{teo} Let $\M$ be an elementary split matroid of rank $k$ and cardinality $n$.
 The Tutte polynomial of $\M$ is given by